The details

 Start date: Awarding body: University of Essex Delivered by: Kaplan Open Learning For queries: Call +44 (0) 1206 489 358

-Through our programme, you will be prepared in part for the new Solicitors Qualifying Exam (SQE), or to progress onto a Bar Practice Course if you wish to become a barrister, whilst developing your criminological knowledge.
+You’ll also be prepared in part for the new Solicitors Qualifying Exam (SQE) – or to progress onto a Bar Practice Course if you wish to become a barrister – while developing your criminological knowledge.

 Why we’re great

-• Experienced academics and legal practitioners will deliver your modules.
-They will help you to develop legal knowledge and skills that are required for legal practice.
+• All modules are delivered by experienced academics and legal practitioners who help you to build on the legal knowledge and skills required for legal practice.

-• Gain a recognised qualification from the University of Essex, one of the top 40 universities in the UK (Complete University Guide 2023).
+• Gain a recognised qualification from the University of Essex, one of the UK’s top 30 universities Complete University Guide 2025).

 The LLB (Hons) Law with Criminology is made up of the following modules and, upon completion, is equal to a total of 360 credits.